WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 \pagebreak

 # Playtest update

-### General
+## General
-- Removed Arcane Recovery
 - Added full functionality of Sorcery Points and Meta Magic.
+- Removed Arcane Recovery, due to the change above.
 - Additional ribbon feature for first level.
 - 18th and 20th level unchanged (Spell Mastery, Signature Spell)

+## Spells
 - The spell list was revisited and expanded.
 - The WC5e spells got some updates!
 - Arcane Barrage had its mechanic changed to be more like a big magic missile.
 - Arcane Explosion got a neat extra mechanic preventing affected targets from taking their reaction.